 To document its sign language I had to create a way to show body movements with drawings.
 The goal was to make it precise so that not much information about the postions is lost, but simple enough to not clutter the pages with symbols and zalgo-looking diacritics.
 I also wanted it to be aesthetic.
 The result-ish (I am not sure about how finished it is) can be found in this hedgedoc file.

 The Zhanbun are a constructed culture made for the Laiqbun language.
 They live around the year 2500 in a synthetic island.
 They are against nature, as they consider it to be inherently competitive and destructive.
 Their main goal as a society is to use their advanced technology to transform the human condition (and the condition of all other living creatures) into something that is not inherently painful or comptetitive, where suffering and natural urges are entirely optional.
 This is seen in their religion, which has four gods representing a natural constant of life, and focuses on dethrowning them instead of worshipping them.
-Originally, they started out as a series of forums in different languages for people that shared similar transhumanist ideas.
+In-universe, they started out as a series of forums in different languages for people that shared similar transhumanist ideas.
 Eventually, the idea of working on this themselves became possible.
 They created the Laiqbun language to avoid making their native language a natural one.

 In the Laiqbun discord server we have a channel dedicated to their worldbuilding.